From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 #disable_log=false

-3. View Security Checker Data¶
+3. View Security Checker-related Data¶

 Logs:¶

-1. Standard Log Collection (Nginx, MySQL, Redis, etc.)¶
+1. Standard Log Collection (Nginx, Mysql, Redis, etc.)¶

 Example: Nginx